genov8/write-spelling-php/README.md

 What is to be done:
 - Do code analysis
 - Add abstraction
-- Refactoring generation code, redo dictionaries
+- Refactoring generation code
+- Change dictionaries
 - Make a facade
 - Add number generation
 - ...